 - Full postal address for mailing the results,

-- Name of the parent(s), phone numbers, mobile phone number of the parent accompanying the child to the test,
+- Name of the parent(s), phone numbers, mobile phone number of the parent who brings the child to the test,

 - Email address of the parent(s),